MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-fuzzy-match.md

 ## Fuzzy merge

-To perform the fuzzy merge, you start by doing a merge.
+To do the fuzzy merge, you start by doing a merge.
 In this case, you'll use a left outer join, where the left table is the one from the survey and the right table is the **Fruits** reference table.
 At the bottom of the dialog box, select the **Use fuzzy matching to perform the merge** check box.

 ![Use fuzzy matching to perform the merge option](images/me-merge-fuzzy-matching-simple-merge-window.png "Use fuzzy matching to perform the merge option")